Prag8855/aab/content/guides/berlin-auslanderbehorde-same-day-appointment.md

 ### By email

 **If you can't get an online appointment,** email the *Ausländerbehörde*.[^2] Attach all your application documents to the message.[^3] They should give you an appointment.
-If your application is well-prepared, they will answer faster.
+If your application is well-prepared and has all the required documents, they will answer faster.
 It looks like they work on the easiest or most urgent cases first.

 They can take a few months to answer,[^4] but while you wait, your residence permit is automatically extended.[^5] If your original residence permit expires while you wait, you can't travel, but you can stay in Germany and keep working.